sushilk246/blog1/README.md

 In comment schema there are only two fields id and content.
 It is defined in commentmodels.js file.

 # I have used mongodb Atlas online databse for this project.

+# UI for all given operation
+For the mention operation i have design user interface , So we don't need postman for Api testing . you can validate directl here.